FIWARE/tutorials.CRUD-Operations/README.md

 Create Operations map to HTTP POST.

 -   The `/v2/entities` endpoint is used for creating new entities
--   The `/v2/entities/<entity>` endpoint is used adding new attributes
+-   The `/v2/entities/<entity>` endpoint is used for adding new attributes

-Any newly created entity must have a `id` and `type` attributes, each additional attributes are optional and will depend on the system being described.
-Each additional attribute should also have a defined `type` and a `value` attribute.
+Any newly created entity must have `id` and `type` attributes, other attributes are optional and will depend on the system being modelled.
+If additional attributes are present though, each should specify both a `type` and a `value`.

-The response will be **204 - No Content** if the operation is successful or **422 - Unprocessable Entity** error response if the operation fails
+The response will be **204 - No Content** if the operation is successful or **422 - Unprocessable Entity** if the operation fails.

 ### Create a New Data Entity